Things to Do

 Places to Stay

-Each season in the Laurel Highlands brings a refreshing change in the weather and the return of fun seasonal outdoor advent ures that we've all been eagerly anticipating.
-Whether you want to hit the slopes, stand in a crystal clear trout stream, navigate whitewater, bike one of the best rail-trails in the world, or just be one with nature.
+Each season in the Laurel Highlands brings a refreshing change in the weather and fun outdoor adventures.
+Hit the slopes, stand in a crystal clear trout stream, navigate whitewater, bike one of the best rail-trails in the world, or just be one with nature.
 No matter the season, there's an activity for you in the Laurel Highlands.